zaid-ahmed-05/zaid-ahmed-05/README.md

 #### Responsibilities:
 Developed the i18n translation at front-end on legacy systems.

+### EZ Health [Web Application] (10/2021 - 11/2021)
+#### Environment: ReactJS, Vite and React Bootstrap.
+#### Outlined:
+Save time and money by talking to a board certified doctor on your phone or computer
+#### Responsibilities:
+During this role, development and design efforts were focused on introducing novel features and rectifying identified bugs.
+The task involved seamlessly integrating new functionalities while addressing existing issues to enhance the overall stability and performance of the system.

+### SideKick [Web Application] (8/2021 - 9/2021)
+#### Environment: ReactJS, Material UI and Microsoft Teams
+#### Outlined:
+Sidekick captures meeting action items automatically and lets the team track them in a single tool.
+#### Responsibilities:
+During this role, development and design efforts were focused on introducing novel features and rectifying identified bugs.

+### Anooka [Web Application] (6/2021 - 7/2021)
+#### Environment: ReactJS, Material UI
+#### Outlined:
+A web application that shows users to perform exercises on a daily basis , a coach and customer system where users can chat with their master to perform exercises on a daily task basis.
+#### Responsibilities:
+Built and designed entirely from the ground up, using the create-react-app convention.

+### Vaada [Mobile Application] (11/2020 - 1/2021)
+#### Environment: React Native, React Native Paper and Firebase
+#### Outlined:
+An app for buying Coronavirus vaccines.
+#### Responsibilities:
+Developed and designed the system using React Native mobile Application with Database storing collection using Firebase.

+### VR Inspection [Virtual Reality Development] (10/2020 - 11/2020)
+#### Environment: Unity 3D
+#### Outlined:
+An civil engineering Virtual Reality application, shows the information about buildings and roads.
+#### Responsibilities:
+Developed and designed the system using Unity from scratch.
+(VR Application).

 # Notes
 - Unable to display the code directly as all my repositories are private and licensed.
 However, I can share it with you through the link, or we can connect via Zoom or Meet to discuss the code.